KonstantinosAng/PyKinect2-PyQtGraph-PointClouds/README.md

 ## Description
 The PointCloud.py file contains the main file to produce dynamic Point Clouds using the [PyKinect2](https://github.com/Kinect/PyKinect2) and the [PyQtGraph](https://github.com/pyqtgraph/pyqtgraph) libraries.
+The main file uses the numpy library that runs in C, thus it is fully optimized and can produce dynamic Point Clouds with up to 60+ frames, except for the point clouds produces by the RGB camera that run in 10+ frames.
+The library can be used to create PointCloud and save them as a .txt file containig the world point coordinates as: x, y, z
+   .
+   .
+   .
+x, y, z

+It can also be used to view .ply or .pcd point cloud files.
+Instructions on how to use the main file are written in the **Instructions** chapter.

 ## Requirements
 Install all requirements from requirements.txt using the following command